Removing a chimney breast and why you need a party wall agreement

 How easy is it to remove a chimney breast?

-But… it isn’t that easy.
-The chimney breasts are part of the building’s structure and taking them out should be approached in the same way as taking out a load bearing wall.
-The ground floor chimney breast will have the first floor, attic section and chimney stack itself above it –probably the best part of a ton of masonry – and this will all need properly supporting.
-They may also be shared with next door.
+Chimney breasts are part of the building’s structure and taking them out should be approached in the same way as taking out a load bearing wall.
+The ground floor chimney breast will have the first floor, attic section and chimney stack itself above it.
+There is probably the best part of a tonne of masonry.
+This will all need properly supporting.
+It may also be shared with next door.

 You could of course ignore it, make sure nobody sits under it, cross your fingers and hope for the best, but when you come to sell, a surveyor will spot this.
 You will then need to do this work which will be far more expensive, or you will not be able to sell the house.

 How do I remove the chimney breast properly?